msokk/electron-render-service/README.md

   * `removePrintMedia` - Removes any `<link media="print">` stylesheets on page before render. (default: `false`)
   * `delay` - Specify how many seconds to wait before generating the PDF (default: `0`)
   * `waitForText` - Specify a specific string of text to find before generating the PDF (default: `false`)
-  * `sendBinaryOrUrl` – Specify whether to return a binary stream for the browser to download, or a temporary URL from which the rendered file can be downloaded.
-This is an experimental feature and should only be used in a trusted environment until some work is done on ensuring filename uniqueness.

 ### `POST /pdf`